textadventures/quest/docs/ui-javascript.md

 ### A note about colours

 In CSS you can use two formats for colours.
 The name or the hex value.
 About a hundred colours are named (note they have no spaces, but are case insensitive).
-The hex value must start with a #, followed by three pairs of characters, one pair each for red, green and blue.
-Each pair is the hexadecimal value, from 00 to FF.
+The hex value must start with a #.
+It must be followed by three pairs of characters, one pair each for red, green and blue, where each pair is the hexadecimal value, from 00 to FF.
+Alternatively, you can use three characters one each for red, green and blue; in this case each character is doubled to make the full version, so "#f08" is the same colour as "#ff0088".

 If the hex value makes no sense, stick to the names!

 [https://en.wikipedia.org/wiki/Web_colors](https://en.wikipedia.org/wiki/Web_colors)